The Troy-Bilt TB51BP is a gas-powered backpack leaf blower delivering 600 CFM at 220 MPH. It features a 2-cycle 51cc engine. (Read full specs)

 Overview of the Troy-Bilt TB51BP

-- Power: The TB51BP, built by Troy-Bilt, is a gas-powered leaf blower capable of expelling a maximum air volume of 600 cubic feet per minute (CFM).
-Its air speed is rated at 220 MPH.
+- Power: The TB51BP, produced by Troy-Bilt, is a gas-powered leaf blower capable of expelling a maximum air volume of 600 cubic feet per minute (CFM).
+Its air speed is rated at 220 miles per hour (MPH).

 - Handling: By design, this model isn’t the smallest leaf blower on the market.
 It’s meant to be carried as a backpack so that the bulk of the unit is out of the way and the user’s hands are free to manipulate the nozzle.
 Its throttle is located on the tube, which allows you to keep your left hand free.
 Among other gas-powered backpack blowers, the Troy-Bilt TB51BP can be considered light, weighing only 20.5 lbs.

 - Engine: This blower's engine has a displacement specification of 51cc.
-Being that this is a 2-stroke engine, it must be fuelled using a mix of gas and oil.
-The proper fuel ratio set by the manufacturer for the TB51BP is 50:1.
+As with most 2-stroke engines, the TB51BP requires a fuel mixture of gas and oil to function efficiently.
+The fuel/oil ratio recommended by Troy-Bilt for the TB51BP is 50:1.

 - SpringAssist™: The Troy-Bilt TB51BP benefits from the proprietary SpringAssist™ starting system.
 This system allows the operator to start the leaf blower with a slow and steady pull on the starter rope, which greatly reduces the pulling effort needed.